IvanCalvo/curso-git-ex-1/README.md

 # Tarefa 1 do curso

 -texto abaixo do titulo
-# Exercpicio 1 do curso git
+# Exercício 1 do curso git

 texto abaixo do titulo